kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image076.png)

-Next, we will edit the third mapping: "ftpSendZippedHDLFile".
+Next, we will edit the third mapping, i.e., the one to "ftpReadZippedHDLFile".
 Click on the corresponding pen icon.

 (INSERT SCREENSHOT)

+Here, note that the Mapping column has been updated to reflect your previous actions.
+Drag and drop the "FileReference" element as shown below.
+Click "Validate" save your changes and then "Close".

 ![](images/300/RC_image077.png)

+Next, we will edit the fourth mapping, i.e., the one to "ftpReadZippedHDLFile".

 ![](images/300/RC_image078.png)
 ![](images/300/RC_image079.png)
 ![](images/300/RC_image080.png)